 It’s hard to see how Ken Wheeler maintains that original Hinduism didn’t believe in the power of meditation in the face of that verse.
 As you can see, substituting the word “fire” in that context makes the text meaningless.

 The same goes for Buddhism.
-The Angry Photographer insists that Buddha introduced no significant changes to the Vedic religions practiced in Ancient India at that time which for him means no meditation.
+The Angry Photographer insists that Buddha introduced no significant changes to the Vedic religions practiced in Ancient India in his day, which for him means no meditation.

 Buddha Had Epiphany While Meditating – Began Ministry